Universität Bonn

 German Language Requirements

 German is the only language of instruction and examination in the degree course of human medicine at our faculty.
-Therefore a minimum level of German equivalent to the B1-level of the Common European Framework of Reference for Languages is highly recommended.
-A level B2 in German is mandatory for students in the practical year.
+Therefore a minimum level of German equivalent to the B1-level of the Common European Framework of Reference for Languages is required.
+A B2-level in German is mandatory for students in the practical year.

 Learning Agreements